marigold-dev/deku/deku-p/src/benchmarking/ADR.md

 **The most interesting figure, is about `Data_encoding.Json` VS `Data_encoding.Binary`.
 This is a clear and neat win for `Data_encoding.Binary`.**

-**If we want to improve performances on our HTTP API, we could/should switch the `/operations` endpoint to `Data_encoding.Binary`, however, this would imply to provide a decode/encode function to `Data_encoding.Binary` in our toolkit and without calling our API (because if we simply move it to an other endpoint, we simply move the results).**
+**If we want to improve performances on our HTTP API, we could/should switch the `/operations` endpoint to `Data_encoding.Binary`, however, this would imply to submit bytes with the deku-prefix.**